 Confidence is good but overconfidence always sinks the ship. – Oscar Wilde

 Traders are usually overconfident to make certain decisions for maximum gains.
 This may be because of multiple reasons.
-They must’ve got some information from a friend, relative, broker, or a finance buff.
+They must’ve got some information from a friend, relative, broker, or finance buff.
 Maybe, they did some sort of research or used analytical tools to conclude.

 You do not realize that while entering a trade, you are going against millions of other traders, computers, institutional investors, and sometimes traders with more experience who put so much more on the line.
 It is a high possibility that they might have better information, tools, and resources.
 Hence, you should trade keeping these factors in mind.
 Your information or decisions might not always make you a profit.

 You must’ve read the following disclaimer while buying Mutual Funds – “past performance is not indicative of future results.”
 Traders sometimes put too much emphasis on the most recent trades.
 They think that past results are an indicator of future performance.
 So, after a win, they will get overconfident and trade without putting enough thought.
 They might become dogmatic about certain patterns but the market is too random to follow these patterns.
-Usually, the market can identify trends much before you and you the risk of buying at the extreme highs or lows.

 Never justify your decision after entering a trade.
 You did your analysis and research and waited patiently for that one perfect time to enter a trade.
 You exhibited immense patience and observation.
 That’s what a good trader does.
 But after getting into a position, your Post-Entering Rationalization will kick in.
 You put so much time and effort into the trade that you might refuse to believe that the market will go against you.
 Sorry to break it to you but the market is volatile.
 So, as soon as you receive a strong reversal signal, you should immediately exit the trade.
 Don’t let the small gain become a substantial loss.
 You would rather win less than lose.